urbanslug/graphite/README.md

 To be found at [official graphite docs].

 The Google Summer of Code 2019 submission link: [Google Summer of Code 2019—Final Submission].
-You could also find other related posts under the [graphite tag].
+You could also find other related posts under the [Graphite tag].

 ## Test
 Run all tests